apple/swift-migration-guide/Guide.docc/CommonProblems.md

 #### Conformance by Proxy

-It could be possible to use an intermediate type to help address static isolation differences.
+It's possible to use an intermediate type to help address static isolation differences.
 This can be particularly effective if the protocol requires inheritance by its conforming types.